polkadot-fellows/RFCs/text/0126-introduce-pvq.md

 ### Performance issues

-- PVQ Program Size: The size of PVQ query programs may not be suitable for efficient storage and transmission via XCMP/HRMP.
+- PVQ Program Size: The size of a complicated PVQ program may be too large to be suitable for efficient storage and transmission via XCMP/HRMP.

 ### User experience issues

 - Debugging: Currently, there is no full-fledged debuggers for PolkaVM programs.
-The only debugging approach is to set the PolkaVM backend in interpreter mode and then log the operations at the assembly level, which is too low-level to debug efficiently.
-- Gas computation: According to [this issue](https://github.com/koute/polkavm/issues/17), the gas cost model of PolkaVM is not detailed for now.

 ## Testing, Security, and Privacy